E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Performance metric details

 \paragraph{MST:} Denoting the Tanimoto Similarity as TS$=(\v_1 \cap \v_2 )/(\v_1 \cup \v_2)$, where $\v_1$ and $\v_2$ are Morgan Fingerprints based on molecular graphs, we compute the average maximum similarity to test (MST) as:

 where $\mathcal{V}$ is the set of all test set Morgan Fingerprints.

-\paragraph{BL and BA:} We determine the Wasserstein W\textsubscript{1} distance between the generated and data bond angles and bond lengths.
+\paragraph{BL, BA, CE\textsubscript{MMFF}, and CE\textsubscript{xTB}:} We determine the Wasserstein W\textsubscript{1} distance between the generated and data bond angles, bond lengths, and Merck molecular force field energies (in kcal/mol).

-The angle distributions are defined, for each atom type, by all atoms that have two or more bonds, and we consider all pair-wise angles between position vectors $\m_i - \m_k$, and $\m_j - \m_k$, for any two atoms $i$ and $j$ connected to the same central atom $k$.
+The angle distributions are defined for all atom types that have two or more bonds, and we consider all pair-wise angles between position vectors $\m_i - \m_k$, and $\m_j - \m_k$, for any two atoms $i$ and $j$ connected to the same central atom $k$.
 We consider the average W\textsubscript{1} distance over all atom types, and we denote it by BA.

 Similarly, we create bond Euclidean distance distributions for all bond types $b \in \mathcal{B}$ and denote our averaged W\textsubscript{1} distance over all bond types as BL.